 - As Early Childhood Educators we provide a warm, nurturing, hygienic and safe environment that encourages the development of the whole child.

-- Our educational program has a specific emphasis on play-based learning.
+- Our educational program has a specific emphasis on inclusive play-based learning.
 Play provides opportunities for children to learn as they discover, create, improvise and imagine.
 When children play with other children they create social groups, test out ideas, challenge each other’s thinking and build new understandings.
 Play provides a supportive environment where children can ask questions, solve problems and engage in critical thinking.
 Play can expand children’s thinking and enhance their desire to know and to learn.

 “Play means you have fun” – Xavier

 “Have fun playing in the garden” – Charlie

 - As Educators we recognize that families are children’s first and most influential teachers.
 At Vista Valley Kindergarten, children and families are encouraged to be active participants in learning.
 We support the kindergarten community in all aspects of each child’s learning and development.

 - At Vista Valley Kindergarten, we take a holistic approach, in order to pay attention to children’s physical, personal, emotional and spiritual wellbeing as well as cognitive aspects of learning.

 - Educators are respectful of multiple cultural ways of knowing, seeing, and living.
 We celebrate the benefits of diversity and have an ability to understand and honour differences.

 - Vista Valley Kindergarten provides equality of access to all members of our community.